-As with all glands and hormones, the thyroid gland is a finely tuned organ that responds to various feedback mechanisms throughout the body.
-This is why if you are currently taking Thyroid replacement and you still feel lousy, why you will want to watch Dr Hagmeyer’s video
+In today article and video we unpack everything you need to know (almost everything) about High reverse T3 levels, what causes elevated levels and what you can do about it.
+As with all glands and hormones in the body, the thyroid gland is a finely tuned organ that responds to various feedback mechanisms.
+This is why if you are currently taking Thyroid replacement and you still feel lousy, you want to learn more about this important thyroid blood marker called reverse T3.

 Here’s how it works: the pituitary gland in the brain produces thyroid stimulating hormone, or TSH.
 This travels through the blood to stimulate the thyroid to produce thyroxine, or T4.